sagun0608/ResumeParser_new/README.md

 ## How It Works

-- The app uses spaCy for advanced name/entity detection.
+- The app uses LLM for advanced name/entity detection.
-- Uploaded resumes are parsed for key information using regular expressions and NLP.
+- Uploaded resumes are parsed for key information using GoogleAPI.
 - Parsed data is saved to a database and displayed in the web interface.

 ## Improving Name Detection